Wanna know my top weight loss tips?

 Cardio is great, especially for heart health!
 However, unless you’re a marathon runner, strictly cardio isn’t best for fat loss.
 Building muscle leads to a faster metabolic rate, as it takes more energy to maintain a muscular body than it does one with less muscle.
 Adding weight training to your exercise plan will lead to faster fat loss.

 This is when “bulking” comes up because often women don’t lift weights for fear they will bulk.
 Let me just say, it’s not easy to gain muscle.
-You have to be consistent, lift heavier weight, and eat a lot to gain weight for bulk.
+You have to be consistent, lift heavier weights, and eat a lot to gain weight for bulk.
 Trust me, if building muscle were that easy there wouldn’t be bodybuilding competitions.

 So you want to “tone, but not bulk”.
 Toning muscles means building them with weights and eating protein.
 Choose a weight that’s comfortable and challenging, but not compromising form.
 Over time, as you get stronger, ideally you will increase the weight to continue making progress or stick with the same weight to maintain your build.
 It’s not so much about the heaviness of the weight, you can still get a great workout and activate muscles with lighter weight, just be sure to focus on burning that specific muscle and maintain proper form.